vatsnarsaria7/cse15l-lab-reports/lab1.md

 `$ ssh cs15lsp23XX@ieng.ucsd.edu` (XX will be replaced by the corresponding letters from your account)

-* After you run this command, you will be asked to answer an authenticity question, which would look like this:
+* After you run this command, you will be asked to answer an authenticity question, to which you should respond yes.
+* Now you will be prompted to enter the password for your account.
+(Note : When you start typing, there will be no changes on the screen, but type your entire password and press enter to continue)